 The installation shall be made in such a manner as to separate the combustion system from the living space of the mobile home or recreational vehicle.
-Openings for air supply or for venting of combustion products shall have a minimum dimension of not less than 1/4 inch.
+Louvers for air supply or for venting of combustion products shall have a minimum dimension of not less than 1/4 inch.
+See Sec.
+B for approved vents.